brainglobe/brainglobe.github.io/docs/source/tutorials/brainmapper/running-brainmapper.md

-# Running cellfinder
+# Running `brainmapper`

-`cellfinder` runs with a single command, with various arguments that are detailed in [Command line options](/documentation/cellfinder/user-guide/command-line/cli).
+`brainmapper` runs with a single command, with various arguments that are detailed in [Command line options](/documentation/brainglobe-workflows/brainmapper/user-guide/command-line/cli).
 To analyse the example data, the flags we need are:

 - `-s` The primary **s**ignal channel: `test_brain/ch00`.
 - `-b` The secondary autofluorescence channel (or **b**ackground): `test_brain/ch01`.